63rd District Court

 A defendant’s appearance to make admission with explanation may take place in one of the following ways:

-If the defendant admits responsibility with explanation, the court may not set aside the defendant's admission and find the defendant not responsible (see informal or formal hearing).
-If the court finds the defendant responsible with explanation it may only reduce the civil fines and costs in light of the extenuating circumstances.
-The court may not reduce the number of points assessed by the secretary of state.
+If the defendant admits responsibility with explanation, the court may not set aside the defendant’s admission and find the defendant not responsible (see informal or formal hearing).
+If the Court finds the defendant responsible with explanation it may only reduce the civil fines and costs in light of the extenuating circumstances.
+The court may not reduce or eliminate the number of points assessed by the secretary of state.

 The defendant’s appearance (by mail or in person) must occur within the time specified.
 Failure to make a timely appearance will result in entry of a default judgment against the defendant.
 Noncompliance with the judgment will result in eventual suspension of the defendant’s license, as well as other possible sanctions.